DanielCreggOrganization/w5-lab-storage-sophieboyle1/README.md

 <a name="initializing-storage"></a>
 ## 2. Initializing Ionic Storage

-We will initialize Ionic Storage in the `app.component.ts` file.
+We will initialize Ionic Storage in the `main.ts` file.
 This ensures that Storage is initialized once when the app starts and is available throughout the entire application.

 ### Initialize Storage in `main.ts`